 Heat stroke treatment and recovery

-The body of the infected person with a hit stroke needs to be wiped with soaked cloth.
+The body of the infected person with a heat stroke needs to be wiped with soaked cloth.
 If needed, you will need to be covered with wet cloth for a while.
 Also, keep the house fan running.
 For those who spend most of the day outside under the open sky or roam in the sun, it is better to not work long hours.
 It’s good to work with small breaks.

 After dealing with a heat stroke in the early stages, you should go to the doctor as soon as possible and follow the doctor’s advice.